jiwang6/CompSci-220/README.md

 ### Debugger
 Playing with VS Debugger.
 I really should pay attention during class.

+### Bowling Game
+I honestly don't know this lab is.

 ## PEX
 seriously what the hell does PEX stand for?